moemoechu/tabby-background/README.md

 ### Change Background Image

-Enter the image file path into textbox or use the file picker.
+Enter the image file path into textbox or use the file picker, also support image url in the internet.

 For who use portable mode and want to use relative image path, image file can be placed in portable **data** directory, the image path must begin with **../../../data/**.